We have an amazing range of courses and a choice of how you study

 Social Futures Institute

 Dr Ewan Ingleby has been the chair and co-convenor of the Education Work Based Learning Research Unit since 2013.
-Ewan was appointed as co-leader of the University's learning for the 21st century research challenge in 2017, in order to develop the University's forthcoming education REF (Research Excellence Framework) submission.
+Ewan was appointed as co-leader of the University's 'learning for the 21st century' research challenge in 2017, in order to develop research in education across the University.
 Ewan is particularly interested in using frameworks and concepts that derive from philosophy and ethnography (for example, new literacy studies).
 Ewan is an elected member of the international committee of IPDA (the International Professional Development Association) and he has worked on funded research by the Higher Education Academy.
 Ewan has published research articles in peer-reviewed education journals and he has participated in education conferences at national and international events.
 Ewan is a member of the editorial board for Research In Post Compulsory Education and for Practice: Contemporary Issues in Practitioner Development.
 Ewan has also published a number of books in education.
 Ewan teaches on the Education Doctorate; the MA in Education; the University's PGCE (FE) and undergraduate education programmes.
 Ewan's last PhD in education completer applied visual methods in exploring the perceptions of new vocational degrees in higher education.

 Ewan is a pathway director committee member for the ESRC (Economic Social Research Council) doctoral training consortium and represents Teesside.
 Ewan is also working on a funded research project to help schools in England to develop a virtual learning platform via Innovate UK.